-All patients who complain of fresh bleeding from the throat, whether or not this has stopped when the patient presents, should be admitted for observation for around 24 hours.
+All patients who complain of fresh bleeding from the throat, whether or not this has stopped when the patient presents, should be admitted for observation for approximately 12-24 hours.

-A small, self-limiting bleed (a 'herald bleed') may be a prelude to a larger bleed within the next 24 hours.
+A small, self-limiting bleed (a 'herald bleed') may be a prelude to a larger bleed.

 Assessment and recognition

 - Bleeding can occur in the first 24 hours following the operation (reactive), or later (secondary).
 Patients with secondary bleeds frequently present between five and nine days after their procedure.

 - The cause of secondary post-tonsillectomy bleeding is not clear - there may be infection of the sloughy material in the tonsillar fossa

 - Some evidence suggests that the rate of secondary haemorrhage may be related to the technique used.

 - Patients will present with either a history of bleeding or with active bleeding from the tonsillar fossa(e).